 An MOT is an annual inspection of your car to ensure that it is up to standard from a road safety and environmental standpoint.
 The name comes from the Ministry of Transport, the name of the government department that was responsible for checking cars’ roadworthiness when it was first introduced in 1960.
 The department has since been renamed to Department for Transport, but the term ‘MOT test’ has remained and is a well-established requirement to the majority of British motorists.

 Cars are required to take an annual test once they reach their third birthday, to check a wide range of areas of the vehicle, from seatbelts to mirrors, exhaust to structural rigidity.
-The engine, gearbox and clutch are not included as part of the test, but your emissions will be monitored, with a failure if they’re too high.
+The engine, gearbox and clutch are not included as part of the test, but your emissions will be monitored, with a failure awarded if they’re too high.
 It’s also worth remembering that an MOT certificate states that the car is safe to drive at that moment and is not a guaranteed 12 month pass – regular maintenance is still required to ensure your car is operating at its best, and safest, condition.

 The Most Common Reason Cars fail MOTs